kobare/techietuts2022/_posts/ror/2022-01-04-ruby-on-rails-database-environment-variables.markdown

 {% endhighlight %}

 <br>
 2 .
-You want the rails app to load my_secret.rb file as soon as the serve fires up.
+You want the rails app to load my_secret.rb file as soon as the server fires up.
 To do that, you will use the File and load methods inside the /config/environment.rb file in the rails project.
 Make sure to place this code just above the line: Rails.application.initialize!

 {% highlight ruby %}
 # /config/environment.rb